OctopusDeploy/docs/docs/guides/user-role-&-teams-configurations/creating-teams-for-a-user-with-mixed-environment-privileges.md

 The previous rule was all well and good, but what about if we now want to allow the developer to see what has been deployed to production while still preventing them from pushing releases out to that stage.
 We can't go and modify the *Dev Deployers* team because that contains rules scoped to specific environments.
 Instead we will create a new team that is scoped to production, but only contains view permissions.

-Once again go back to the **Teams** tab and click **Add team**.
-Lets give it a name that describes its purpose, *Prod Deployment Viewers*, and this time add just the **Project viewer** role.
+Once again go back to theÂ **Teams** tab and clickÂ **Add team**.
+Lets give it a name that describes its purpose, *Prod Deployment Viewers*, and this time add just theÂ **Project viewer** role.
 This allows the user to see details of a project, but not actually make any modifications.

-This time we will set the **Environments** field to just be *Production* since these role are effectively already available to the users in the other environments by virtue of the **Project viewer** role being a subset of the already assigned **Project contributor** role.
+This time we will set theÂ **Environments** field to just beÂ *Production* since these role are effectively already available to the users in the other environments by virtue of the **Project viewer** role being a subset of the already assignedÂ **Project contributor** role.

 ![](/docs/images/3702814/3964934.png)

-Once again after adding all the users that should be a member of this team, in this case the same as those who can deploy to development, hit **Save**.
+Once again after adding all the users that should be a member of this team, in this case the same as those who can deploy to development, hitÂ **Save**.
 The next time the user refreshes the page or performs an operation then these new rules will be in effect.

 ## Summary